Gold Hits $4,485/oz, Silver Surges 5.4% As US Military Action In Venezuela Boosts Safe-Haven Demand

 *this image is generated using AI for illustrative purposes only.

 MCX silver March futures witnessed unprecedented volatility, crashing over 10% or ₹21,000 per kg from an all-time high of ₹2,54,174 to ₹2,33,120 within a single trading session.
-The dramatic reversal caught bullish traders off guard after silver's historic breach above the ₹2.5 lakh mark, exposing the fragility of a rally that has delivered over 170% gains in 2025.
+The dramatic reversal caught bullish traders off guard after silver's historic breach above the ₹2.5 lakh mark, exposing the fragility of a rally that has delivered over 150% gains this year.

-Nithin Kamath, co-founder and CEO of Zerodha, used the dramatic silver volatility as a teachable moment for traders.
-Sharing a chart of MCX silver futures on X, he warned: "This type of move is what every trader dreams of capturing, but it can also be a nightmare to manage without a good understanding of how to size your positions.
+Nithin Kamath used the dramatic silver volatility as a teachable moment for traders.
+Sharing a chart of MCX silver futures, he warned: "This type of move is what every trader dreams of capturing, but it can also be a nightmare to manage without a good understanding of how to size your positions.
 Especially when something moves ~10% intraday."
 Kamath noted that commodity trading volumes appear to be rising sharply, amplifying both opportunities and risks.

 Trading Metrics: Price Details